-In this example, the ISE has an installed certificate from a certificate authority (CA) server that will expire in one month.
+In this example, the ISE has an installed certificate from a Certificate Authority (CA) server that will expire in one month.
 The ISE administrator should install a new, valid certificate on the ISE before the old certificate expires.
-This proactive approach will prevent or minimize downtime and avoid an impact on your end users.
+This proactive approach prevents or minimizes downtime and avoids an impact on your end users.
 Once the time period of the newly installed certificate begins, you can enable the EAP and/or HTTPS protocol on the new certificate.

 You can configure the ISE so that it generates alarms and notifies the administrator to install new certificates before the old certificates expire.

 When the ISE is installed, it generates a self-signed certificate.
 The self-signed certificate is used for administration access and for communication within the distributed deployment (HTTPS) as well as for user authentication (EAP).
 In a live system, use a CA certificate instead of a self-signed certificate.

 The format for an ISE certificate must be Privacy Enhanced Mail (PEM) or Distinguished Encoding Rules (DER).